hvnsweeting/elm-exercises/README.md

   ```
   runLengthEncodeHelp (List.drop 1 list) head ( 1, head ) ( result ++ [ currentCount ] )
   ```
+- The great type system/static typing of Elm/Haskell can help to avoid lot of errors such as wrong type, wrong input ...
+BUT it would not always prevent you to forget to pass enough arguments to a function call.
+Because of partial application, calling a function with not enough parameter will create new function.
+If the result passed to a generic function like `toString`, you would see output `<function>`, which is correct, but not what you would expect.

 ## New project